autodistill/autodistill-detr/README.md

 ## License

-The code in this repository is licensed under an Apache 2.0 license.
+This project is licensed under an [Apache 2.0 license](LICENSE).
 See the [Hugging Face model card for the DETR Resnet 50](https://huggingface.co/facebook/detr-resnet-50) model for more information on the model license.

 ## 🏆 Contributing